wovnep/aniluv/README.md

 ## Crunchyroll vs Gogoanime

 If you can understand English just stick with Gogoanime.
-It's the most reliable anime provider, Or if you want other languages subtitles (depending on the anime), go with Crunchyroll.
-The Crunchyroll option bit slower to load anime, but after that you are fine.
+It's the most reliable anime provider.
+If you want other languages subtitles (depending on the anime), go with Crunchyroll.
+In 0.4.1 Crunchyroll dosn't support anime movies, and bit slower.

 ## Download